Turkish involvement in the Syrian civil war: Intervention plans

-2014–2015: Kobanî activity
+Kobani activity

-With the Turkish government thinking that a declaration was enough, and with only a minimum of western airstrikes helping the defenders of Kobanî, ISIL troops edged closer to the city, eventually entering it from the south and east.
-Feeling betrayed by the Turkish government and hearing that Prime Minister Ahmet Davutoğlu's previous vow not to let Kobanî fall was, in fact, a lie, refugees on the border and citizens in the cities of Istanbul, Ankara, Antakya, Antalya, Eskişehir, Denizli, Kocaeli, Diyarbakır, Siirt, Batman, and elsewhere began to protest.
-Turkish police responded with tear gas and water cannons, and live fire in the southern province of Adana, killing protestors.
+With the Turkish government believing that a declaration was enough, and with only a select few western airstrikes aiding Kobani defenders, troops from the Islamic State of Iraq and the Levant (ISIL) edged closer to the city, eventually entering it from the southwest in October 2014.
+Feeling betrayed by the Turkish government and hearing that Prime Minister Ahmet Davutoğlu's previous vow not to let Kobani fall was actually a lie, refugees and Turkish citizens began to protest.
+Turkish police responded with tear gas and water cannons, and live ammunition in the southern province of Adana, killing protestors.

-By 7 October, ISIL militants and Kurdish defenders were fighting in the streets of Kobanî, with many dead and scores wounded on both sides.
-As the battle for Kobanî continued to rage, rioting continued in Turkey, and almost 40 people were killed in street clashes by mid-October.
-In late October, ISIL began shelling the border post near Kobanî.
-On 11 October, Turkish President Erdogan denounced the protests, stating that they were attacking Turkey's "peace, stability, and environment of trust."
-He stated that the government was already caring for 200,000 Kurdish refugees from the Kobanî area and asked, "What does Kobanî have to do with Turkey?"
-By mid-October, fighting had also renewed between Turkish military forces and Kurdistan Workers' Party (PKK) elements in southeastern Turkey.
+By 7 October, ISIL militants and Kurdish defenders were fighting in the streets of Kobani, with many dead and scores wounded on both sides.
+On 10 October, ISIL began shelling the border post near Kobani.
+Meanwhile, rioting continued in Turkey, and 31 people were killed in street clashes by mid-October.
+Turkish President Erdoğan denounced the protests, stating that they were attacking Turkey's "peace, stability, and environment of trust."

-On 29 November 2014, ISIL fighters began attacking YPG fighters in Kobanî from Turkish territory.
-Kurdish sources in Kobane said that on 29 November ISIL fighters attacked Kobane from Turkish territory, and that the assault began with a vehicle driven by a suicide bomber coming from Turkish territory.
+On 29 November 2014, ISIL began attacking the YPG in Kobani from Turkish territory.
 During the attack, a group of ISIL fighters were seen atop granary silos on the Turkish side of the border.
-According to the German news outlet 'Der Spiegel', ISIL fighters also attacked YPG positions near the border gate from Turkish soil.
-According to the Syrian Observatory for Human Rights (SOHR), YPG fighters crossed the Turkish border and attacked ISIL positions on Turkish soil, before pulling back to Syria.
-Soon afterward, the Turkish Army regained control of the border crossing and silos area.
+According to Der Spiegel, ISIL fighters also attacked YPG positions near the border gate from Turkish soil.
+According to the SOHR, YPG fighters crossed the Turkish border and attacked ISIL positions on Turkish soil, before pulling back to Syria.
+The Turkish Army later regained control of the border crossing and the silos.

-On 25 June 2015, fighters from ISIL launched an attack against Kobanî, detonating three car bombs.
-The ISIL fighters were reported to have disguised themselves as Kurdish security forces, before entering the town and shooting civilians with assault rifles and RPGs.
+On 25 June 2015, ISIL fighters launched an attack against Kobani, detonating three car bombs.
+The ISIL fighters reportedly disguised themselves as Kurdish security forces before entering the town and shooting civilians with assault rifles and RPGs.
 Over 164 people were killed and 200 injured.
 Kurdish forces and the Syrian government stated the vehicles had entered the city from across the border, an action denied by Turkey.
-ISIS also committed a massacre in the village of Barkh Butan, about 20 kilometres south of Kobanî, executing at least 23 Syrian Kurds, among them women and children.
+ISIS also executed at least 23 Syrian Kurds, among them women and children, in the village of Barkh Butan, about 20 kilometers south of Kobani.